metarhos/perion/README.md

 - ❌ ArgoCD is not fully installed due to Terraform Helm/Kubernetes provider issues
 - ❌ Logging stack (Loki) not deployed yet
-- ❌ Need to cleanUP few TODO
+- ❌ Need to complete a few TODOs marked in the code

 ## 📁 Project Structure